Homemade Greek Seasoning Blend

 What’s sumac?

 Sumac is a subtropical plant that produces berries.
-These berries are then dried and ground for use in dry rubs, marinades, countless middle eastern dishes as well used as a vibrant and colourful garnish.
-It gives off a bold, tangy, citrus flavour, but funnily, has no aroma.
+These berries are then dried and ground for use in dry rubs, marinades, and countless Middle Eastern dishes as well as used as a vibrant and colorful garnish.
+It gives off a bold, tangy, citrus flavor, but funnily, it has no aroma.
 Try it sprinkled over a fillet of white fish before grilling.

 Tools you’ll need

-I like to use my mortar and pestle to lightly grind everything up and mesh those flavors together, however it’s not totally necessary, as you can simple just mix everything together in a bowl and use it immediately.
+I like to use my mortar and pestle to lightly grind everything up and mesh those flavors together, however, it’s not totally necessary, as you can simply just mix everything together in a bowl and use it immediately.

-If you prefer a finer consistency, pop everything onto a food processer, spice grinder or high speed blender for a quick pulse.
+If you prefer a finer consistency, pop everything onto a food processor, spice grinder, or high-speed blender for a quick pulse.

 Cook’s Tips